 The Naul Fife & Drum Band used the house as a band practice room in the early part of the 20th century.
-Some sheets of their hand-written music was discovered in the roof of the house in the course of it's renovation.
+Some sheets of their hand-written music was discovered in the roof of the house during the course of renovation.

 Sinéad Flanagan, later to become the wife of the Irish republican leader and third President of Ireland, Éamon de Valera, was regularly seen dancing at parties in the house.